Executive (Non-Credit) Education at Columbia University

 - Approval and Oversight: The school, center, or institute that offers the program, called the “host,” takes responsibility for approving its curriculum and reviewing its evaluation data.
 The host is also responsible for maintaining enrollment data and tracking participants in the program.
 At all times, the host must clearly convey to prospective participants the goals, costs, and non-credit status of the program.
-While there is no centralized University approval of Executive Education programs, the host must submit a brief course description (including sample marketing materials) to the Office of the Vice Provost for Academic Programs (email@example.com) before the launch of any new program.
-In addition, hosts are required to report on programs (sometimes annually, but no less than every 5-7 years) as part of ongoing, periodic review processes for each unit at the University.
+Before the launch of a new program, the host must submit a brief course description (including sample marketing materials) to the Office of the Vice Provost for Academic Programs via DARCI (Database for Agreements, Renewals, Centers, and Institutes), an online tool for processing educational agreements.
+For further information on DARCI, please visit this page: https://provost.columbia.edu/content/educational-agreements.
+In addition, the host is required to report on programs (sometimes annually, but no less than every 5-7 years) as part of ongoing, periodic review processes for each unit at the University.

 - Status of Participants: In general, participants in these programs are not considered students or alumni of Columbia University and do not receive official Columbia transcripts.
 In addition, the Registrar’s Office does not normally maintain any academic records of enrollment verification data for Executive Education programs; these records are typically maintained by the host only.
 These programs do not offer federal or other financial aid to participants.